AgniLabs/chronicle/README.md

-# 📰 newsimages
+# 📰 chronicle

-This is the repository for newsimages, a place where you can own a piece of history
+This is the repository for chronicle, a place where you can own a piece of history

 ## Getting Started